 We like to keep track of what pages and links are popular and which ones don’t get used so much to help us keep our sites relevant and up to date.
 It is also very useful to be able to identify trends of how people navigate (find their way through) our sites and if they get ‘error messages’ from web pages.

-This group of cookies often called ‘analytic cookies’ are used to gather this information.
-These cookies don’t collect information that indentifies you.
+This group of cookies, often called ‘analytic cookies’, are used to gather this information.
+These cookies don’t collect information that will identify you.
 The information collected is anonymous and is grouped with the information from everyone else’s cookies.
 We can then see overall the patterns of usage rather than any one person’s activity.
-Analytic cookies only records activity on the site you are on and they are only used to improve how our website works.
+Analytic cookies only record activity on the site you are on and they are only used to improve how our website works.

 Web browser cookies: